senresearch/BulkLMMSysimage/README.md

 ## Synopsis

-Let use an example to demonstrate how to create and use a `sysimage`.

-The module `MyLineraRegression.jl` contains only one function `my_linear_regression` that takes 3 arguments: location of a dataset in CSV format, the name of a predictor, and the name of the response.
-It reads the dataset as a dataframe and apply a linear regression from the `GLM` package.

 ### Building `sysimage`

 To generate the `sysimage` start Julia in this directory.
 To make the number of threads available to Julia you can start julia specifying the number of threads such as: